Mexican mole lizard: Behavior

 Like all other amphisbaenians, B. biporus is a burrowing species that only surfaces at night or after heavy rain.
 It uses its autotomous tail as an escape tactic for predators.
 Losing a part of the tail while burrowing can plug up the hole behind it, giving it time to escape.

 Diet

 B. biporus is an opportunist carnivore and eats ants, termites, ground-dwelling insects, larvae, earthworms, and small animals including lizards.
 It usually pulls its prey underground to start its meal.
 The species is a generalist predator that feeds on easily accessible prey found in soil, debris, and dirt.
-Stomach content analyses showed that most prey items were soft-bodied and bore toothmarks, indicating that the lizard bit and chewed them rather than swallowing them whole.
+Stomach content analyses showed that most prey items were soft-bodied and bore tooth marks, indicating that the lizard bit and chewed them rather than swallowing them whole.
+Prey items are generally smaller in diameter than the gape of the individual B. biporus that consumed them.

+Predators

+Human activity poses a significant threat to this species, alongside its natural predators, as is common among many species.
+Urban development and agricultural practices often result in habitat destruction, particularly concerning as these creatures typically burrow at shallow depths.
+Among their natural predators, snakes pose a notable threat, particularly if they are larger in size and share the same habitat.